 How to Split Rent and Utilities Fairly Among Roommates

-Splitting rent and utilities sounds easy—until reality sets in.
-It could be a task to solve to split rent and utilities fairly with friends.
+Splitting rent and utilities sounds easy until reality sets in.
+It could be an overwhelming task to split rent and utilities fairly with friends.
+These are the scenarios that usually make splitting rent more challenging.

 - One of them has a larger bedroom.